Windows XP Keeps Finding A New Printer

 - Close Registry Editor, and then restart your computer.

-When Windows XP restarts, it will detect the printer and install support for it.
-After the printer is installed, it should no longer be detected each time you start Windows XP
+When Windows XP restarts, it will detect your printer and install support for it.
+After the printer is installed, it should no longer be detected each time you start Windows XP :-)

 If This Did Not Fix The Problem